-Retail is always changing, altering, shifting, but the last twenty to thirty years has seen some dramatic changes.
+Retail is always changing, altering, shifting, but the last twenty to thirty years have seen some dramatic changes.
 These changes are driven by the advent of the internet and, more recently, apps for mobile smartphones.
 The disruption in this age-old industry hasn’t been truly seen in over a century – since the death of the cottage industry and the rise of the Industrial Revolution and (formerly) modern consumer habit

 As any entrepreneur will tell you, market disruption can be dangerous but the clever businessperson can easily capitalize upon a disruption such as the one currently occurring.
 Historically, industry giants lack the flexibility and speed to immediately respond to dramatic changes like the influence of mobile apps.